kapouer/express-dom/README.md

 ## Methods

-* dom(string* | buffer*)
+* dom(input*)
-  a buffer or a string that starts with &lt; are seen as html content, any other is interpreted as a local path and content loaded from it.
+  a buffer, a Readable stream, a string that starts with &lt;, or a local file path.
-  If empty, uses current request to find local file.
+  If empty, uses current request to find local file path from app statics dir.
   Returns a middleware that expect (req, res, next).
   If not other methods are called, the middleware just sends that content.